 Besides regular cleaning, refilling the water tank is the most common and annoying chore associated with humidifier ownership.
 Having a large opening and a shape that can fit into a sink can make a huge difference.
 We mention these characteristics for each model under the user-friendliness metric.

 Some humidifiers also have a warm mist option, which heats the water to create steam.
 This has a slight advantage in that the heat can kill some bacteria, but it by no means lets you off the hook for conducting regular cleaning.
 Therefore this is largely a personal preference; if you like the idea of warming up the cold winter air with some steam, then go for a model with a warm mist setting.

 What Constitutes Proper Cleaning?

 The short answer is whatever the manufacturer recommends.
-A quality humidifier will come with clear instructions as to how often and in what manner it should be cleaned.
-A general rule of thumb would be to clean the humidifier at least a couple of times a week if you use it every day and to completely empty and dry the humidifier if it is left stagnant for more than a day.
+A quality humidifier will come with clear instructions as to how often and how it should be cleaned.
+A general rule of thumb would be to clean the humidifier at least a couple of times a week if you use it every day and to empty and dry the humidifier if it is left stagnant for more than a day.

 Should You Use Filtered Water?

 The Environmental Protection Agency (EPA) states, "The Federal government has not concluded that using tap water in ultrasonic or impeller humidifiers poses a serious health risk."
 It also notes that minerals in tap water can end up in the air you breathe, leave deposits in the water tank that can provide an opportunity for bacterial growth (again, cleaning is important), and leave behind white dust in your home.
 If any of these things concern you, you may want to use filtered or distilled water or get an evaporative model that catches these minerals in a wick.
 You can read the EPA's humidifier suggestions yourself here.